Low GI Diet Tips #2

 Eat whole grains instead!

-Forget about the super soft, white, fluffy, high gi bread on supermarket shelves.
+Forget about the super soft, white, fluffy, high glycemic index bread on supermarket shelves.
 Look for the heavier whole grain varieties, with visible grain and seeds and a low gi.
 Instead of mashed potatoes, choose brown or basmati rice, and experiment with quinoa, freekah, wild rice – or other ancient grains.
 There are so many nutrient rich foods that nature provides, that it seems a shame to limit our diets to only a handful of foods to which we’ve become accustomed.
 The more we look for better choices, the more we’ll find – and enjoy!
+After all, a low glycemic diet is meant to be easy!

 What is the Glycemic Index?